binary-manu/asdf-tigervnc-java-viewer/README.md

 Since v0.1.2, uninstalling a version, or removing the plugin, will automatically remove the corresponding desktop entries.

-## About BinTray deprecation

-The TigerVNC project has been storing its binary artifacts at [BinTray][bintray].
+## TigerVNC hosting vs plugin versions

+### `v0.1.x`

+All TigerVNC Java Viewer versions are grabbed from BinTray.
 This service has been deprecated and will be shut down, with the deadline being May 1st 2021.

-All versions of this plugin prior to `v0.2.0` grabbed files from BinTray and, therefore, will stop working after the date above.
+After that date you must upgrade to at least `v0.2.0` to be able to download files.

+### `v0.2.x`

-Meanwhile, GitHub user @accetto stepped up and created a [distribution mirror][accetto-tigervnc] to host a subset of the TigerVNC binaries, unless the maintainers figure out an alternative hosting solution.
+After BinTray retirement, but before the TigerVNC developers decided where to store releases, GitHub user _accetto_ stepped up and created a [distribution mirror][accetto-tigervnc] to host a subset of the TigerVNC binaries, The `v0.2.x` branch of this plugin uses this repository to fetch the viewer.

-Therefore, for the time being, the TigerVNC Java Viewer will be downloaded from GitHub until the binaries find a new home.
 This will limit the available versions to what is available in that repo.
 Currently, this means `v1.8.0` and above.

+### `v0.3.x`

+[SourceForge][sf-releases] is the new official home of TigerVNC artifacts, and it includes all versions that were available at BinTray.

 ## TL;DR